aurelienflieger/cv-app/README.md

 - Download page `mandatory section`

 ## Extensions used
-- croppper-js
+- cropper-js for cropping the profile picture
-- formik
+- formik to handle forms
-- html2canvas & jspdf
+- html2canvas & jspdf to convert the HTLML CV to PDF
-- mui
+- mui for react media queries

 ## About the materials used
 I made the icons and artwork using Inkscape, save for the *upload* and *download* buttons which are from Material Icons.